 It’s important that you contact each one of your creditors and let them know that you’ve taken advice from a debt advice organisation.
-You can let them know either by email, letter, over the phone, or in person.
-It is likely that your creditor will request proof that you are trying to sort out your debt problem.
+You can let them know over the phone, by email or letter, or in person.
+Of course, it is likely that your creditor will request proof that you are trying to sort out your debt problem.

-You’ll find that a lot of creditors want to cooperate with you and help you solve your debt problems.
-Allowing you breathing space to give you time to contact a debt advice service is an important part of this and will generally make the creditor’s job easier.
+You will find that a lot of creditors want to cooperate with you and help you solve your debt problems.
+Having a breathing space can give you time to contact a debt advice service; this is very important for the person in debt and it will generally make the creditor’s job easier.

-On top of this, creditors are also required to allow you breathing space as it is included in the industry codes of practice which almost all UK lenders and debt collectors must follow.
+On top of this, creditors are also required to allow you breathing space as it is included in the industry codes of practice; this is a code that almost all UK lenders and debt collectors must follow.